 In terms of the full-on editing options, this retains the simplicity, but adds more design options.
 The Layers tab allows you to work with and edit layers.
 There are also a bunch of blending modes and a selection of tools that add text, fills and gradients to your images.
-CyberLink PhotoDirector 365 has creative filters that add texture and color to your images, and you can also use the highlight and shadow adjustment tools to further transform your photos.
 There are cloning tools to help you remove spots or blemishes, although it doesn't have as many options as Adobe PhotoShop CC (opens in new tab).
 We like the smart object removal and cropping options in PhotoDirector 12, which are AI-driven, and they’re largely effective providing you’re not working with busy images that feature similar color tones.
-PhotoDirector can also create panoramic pictures and HDR images, although doesn't have the same 32-bit workflow as Affinity Photo.
+PhotoDirector can also create and enhance panoramic pictures and HDR images, too, and the results you can achieve here are fantastic.

-While the photo editor has a wide variety of editing tools, it lacks a lot of file compatibility.
-It can work with various video and audio files, which is useful when you’re exporting animated images, but it only supports six photo file formats: RAW, JPG, PNG, PHI, GIF and TIFF.
-This limits the kinds of projects you can create, as well as what images you can import into the software - you won’t be directly importing Photoshop projects into PhotoDirector.
+While the photo editor has a wide variety of editing tools, the organizer and exporter lacks some file compatibility.
+It can work with various video and audio files, which is useful when you’re exporting animated images, but it only supports six photo file formats: RAW, JPG, PNG, PHI, GIF and TIF.
+To an extent, this limits the kinds of projects you can create, as well as what images you can import into the software - you won’t be directly importing Photoshop projects into PhotoDirector.

-Ok, so you have a number of options when it comes to paying for CyberLink PhotoDirector.
-We tested and recommend the 365 version, which gets you PhotoDirector 11 along with 50GB of online storage for around $50 per year.
-You'll usually find this reduced to $35 per year, which is an absolute steal.
+Ok, so you have a number of options when it comes to paying for CyberLink PhotoDirector 12.
+We tested and recommend the PhotoDirector 365 version, which gets you PhotoDirector 12 along with 50GB of online storage for around $55 per year.
+You'll usually find this reduced to $40 per year, which is an absolute steal.
 If you want to pay monthly, this cost rises a little (depending on offers).

-You can also buy a lifetime license for PhotoDirector 11 for around $150 but... we'd probably recommend going with the 365 option.
-Sure, you'll technically win if you use PD11 for more than 3-4 years, but you'll likely miss out on new features that come along with future versions, and you won't get the cloud storage.
+You can also buy a lifetime license for PhotoDirector 12 for around $100 but... we'd probably recommend going with the 365 option.
+Sure, you'll technically win if you use PD12 for more than 3-4 years, but you'll likely miss out on new features that come along with future versions, and you won't get the cloud storage.